-Book Writing Software (2021): Top 10 Pieces of Software for Writers
+Book Writing Software (2022): Top 10 Pieces of Software for Writers

 Writing a book is hard.
 I’ve written fifteen books and at some point during each one I had the thought, “There has to be a tool, a piece of book writing software, that would make it easier to reach my writing goals.”

-Bad news/good news: writing a book will always be hard, and the best piece of writing software in the world won’t write your book for you.
-But the good news is there is book writing software that can make the process a little easier.
+- Bad news/good news: writing a book will always be hard, and the best piece of writing software in the world won’t write your book for you.
+Some may even require a steep learning curve.
+Others are easier.

+The good news is there is book writing software that can make the writing process and meeting your daily goals easier!

-In this post, we will cover the ten best pieces of software for writing a book and look at the pros and cons of each.
+In this article, we will cover the ten best pieces of software for writing a book and look at the pros and cons of each.

 Click the links below to get our review on the best writing software.